7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 For example, what happens to the customer who purchases a product, but you have to come back and tell them shipping was delayed a week because manufacturing isn’t working correctly?

 Or what about the workstation in your plant that is always waiting on parts from another department?
+Those employees are getting paid to stand around!

 The waste of waiting is usually a product of several other wastes.
 Eliminating the previous six wastes puts you well on your way to eliminating this waste in the process.